Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: Discussion

-At first, we investigate the homogeneity of the edge weights of the neighborhood of the nodes.
-Specifically, we want to understand how the researchers leaving (reaching) a country of high hub (authority) score distributes with respect to the predecessors (successors) of such country.
+To dive deeper into the factors that contribute to establish a country as leading hub or authority in the \smn, we investigate the homogeneity of the edge weights of the neighbourhood of the nodes.
+Specifically, we want to understand how the researchers leaving (reaching) a country with high hub (authority) score is distributed over the outgoing (incoming) routes.
 In order to do so, we employ the \emph{Gini coefficient}, which measures the degree of inequality of a distribution~\cite{gini1912variabilita}.
 Given a population $\mathbf{W} = \{w_o, w_1, \ldots, w_n\}$ of $n$ values, we define the Gini coefficient as

-$G$ varies between $1$ and $0$, where $1$ expresses maximal inequality among values while $0$ indicates the case in which all the values in $\mathbf{W}$ are equal.
+$G$ varies between $0$ and $1$, where $1$ expresses maximal inequality among values while $0$ indicates the case in which all the values in $\mathbf{W}$ are equal.

-In the following, we graphically show the Gini coefficient by means of Lorenz curves identifying the population $\mathbf{W}$ as the edge weights of outgoing edges or the edge weights of incoming edges when considering a node as hub or authority, respectively.
+By means of Lorenz curves it is possible to identify the population $\mathbf{W}$ as the edge weights of outgoing edges or the edge weights of incoming edges when considering a node as hub or authority, respectively.
 Therefore, we aim at investigating how (un)balanced the migration flows from/towards a country are and how such aspect correlates to $\vec{h}$ and $\vec{a}$.
 Figures~\ref{gin_suc}~and~\ref{gin_pred} compare the mean Lorenz curves, along with 95\% confidence intervals, of three different classes of hubs and authorities, respectively.
 It is immediate to notice that high hub/authority score is associated with high Gini coefficient.
 The Gini coefficient decreases progressively as we move down with the hub and authority rankings.
-Then, to obtain a leading position in the \smn, a country is required to have strongly differentiated migratory flows from/towards its neighbors.
+Then, to obtain an important position in the \smn, a country is required to have strongly differentiated migratory flows from/towards its neighbours.